ChintanKharadi/ChintanKharadi/README.md

 - 👋 Hi, I’m @ChintanKharadi
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding.
 - 🌱 I’m currently learning about Amazon cloud Practioner.
 - 🚀I'm also creating my Portfolio using HTML and CSS only.
 - ✨ I am curious to learn new things on Github as previously I was using Subversion for Version control.